WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 The Minardi race-car seen once again.
 Carrying on from the enthusiasm shown by passengers upon seeing the car when traveling with the WORLDCHAMPION JET, Marios Iliopoulos decided to introduce another race-car onboard his most recent introduction, the POWER JET.
 The latter features a rally car which was driven by Marios Iliopoulos himself in one of his races.

-Another view of the Minardi race-car.
+Another view of the Minardi race-car in the atrium area.
 Right above it is the second deck that is accessible to passengers, and it features the Club Class and the Platinum Class, both of which have the most comfortable seats.
 Above the race-car, one can also see the script logo of Sea Jets.

 A view of the ship's builder's plate, which shows her original name (which she bore during her entire career in Denmark), her hull number and the name and the logo of Austal.